This post may contain affiliate links. For more information, see our privacy policy.

 - I absolutely LOVE this OXO Good Grips Cupcake/Muffin Pan.
 The cups are slightly taller than the average cupcake pan which helps yield beautiful high-domed muffins and cupcakes.

-- I have made this recipe for a layer cake.
+- I have made this easy chocolate cupcake recipe as a layer cake.
 I tripled it for a three-layer cake with 8-inch pans.
 If you use 8-inch pans, make sure your pans are at least 2 inches tall, otherwise, use three 9-inch pans.

 Thought for the day: